Northeastern University: Landmarks

-Krentzman Quadrangle
+Centers and commons

 Facing Huntington Avenue, Krentzman Quadrangle is the main quadrangle on the campus of Northeastern.
 It is recognizable by the "Northeastern University" brick sign in front.
 The quad lies at the heart of the original campus between Ell, Dodge and Richards halls, and serves as a gathering space for community members and outdoor activities.
 It was named after Harvey Krentzman, a businessman and 1949 alumnus.

-Ell Hall
+Centennial Common is a lawn created to mark the 100th anniversary of Northeastern University in 1998.
+The grassy area borders Shillman Hall, Ryder Hall, Meserve Hall, Leon Street, Forsyth Street and Ruggles Station, and serves as a gateway to the West Campus.
+The area is a popular gathering spot frequently used by students for recreational purposes and outdoor activities by student organizations.

+The Marino Recreation Center, named after 1961 alumnus Roger Marino, co-founder of EMC Corporation, is an indoor fitness center that opened in the Fall of 1996.

+Halls and auditoriums

 Ell Hall, completed in 1947, is one of the oldest buildings on campus and is centered on Krentzman Quadrangle.
 It contains administrative offices, classrooms, art display space, a 992-seat auditorium and the Northeastern Bookstore.
 Like Dodge Hall, Ell Hall has five floors and also connects to the tunnel network.
 The tunnels interconnect the major administrative and traditional academic buildings for use in inclement weather.
+Ell Hall was named for Carl Ell, president of Northeastern from 1940 to 1959, who is credited with expanding the campus and making cooperative education an integral part of the university-wide curriculum.

 Blackman Auditorium, Northeastern's largest event space, hosts many different types of events for classes, theater groups, dance teams, musical groups, choral groups, fraternities, sororities, and orchestral ensembles.
 Blackman has hosted many talented individuals from Maya Angelou to Seth Meyers.

 Gallery 360 is Northeastern University's art gallery, which is free and open to the public throughout the year.
 The 1000 sqft space houses temporary exhibits of artworks by visiting artists, students, faculty, and the surrounding community.
 Some larger exhibits also include the adjacent hallways for additional space.
-Curation and administration is under the supervision of the College of Arts Media and Design (CAMD).

-Ell Hall was named for Carl Ell, president of Northeastern from 1940 to 1959, who is credited with expanding the campus and making cooperative education an integral part of the university-wide curriculum.

-Dodge Hall

-Dodge Hall sits on Krentzman Quadrangle and primarily serves as the home of Northeastern's D'Amore-McKim School of Business.
+Curation and administration is under the supervision of the College of Arts Media and Design (CAMD).Dodge Hall sits on Krentzman Quadrangle and primarily serves as the home of Northeastern's D'Amore-McKim School of Business.
 The building was completed in 1952 and named for Robert Gray Dodge, a former chairman of Northeastern's board of trustees.
 It has five floors.
-Classrooms and a lounge area occupy the first floor.
-The business school's undergraduate office is on the second floor and the graduate office is on the third floor.
-The School of Professional Accounting office is on the fourth floor.
-The basement houses a computer lab and is connected to the university's large network of tunnels.

 From 1953 until Snell Library opened in 1990, Dodge Hall's basement served as the university's main library.
-Directly behind Dodge Hall is the Boston YMCA, where Northeastern was founded in 1898.

-Richards Hall

 Originally known as West Building, Richards Hall borders Krentzman Quadrangle and was the first building constructed on campus in October 1938.
 Its light gray brick and vertical window strips design was the work of alumnus Herman Voss and was replicated in other surrounding buildings.
-It is an administrative building with some academic space.

 Richards Hall was named for Boston industrialist James Lorin Richards, a former board trustee.